 How do service-learning volunteers differ from other volunteers?

 Service-learning volunteers are receiving a for-credit experience.
 The purpose of their volunteer experience is to connect classroom instruction with community involvement.
 Students are required to reflect on their time assisting the community partner and how this experience reflects classroom materials.
 These students DO NOT complete at-will projects unless it directly ties to the course objective of the service-learning project.

 How long does a service-learning project last and how much time must I commit?

 The time-frame for each project varies based on the organizations need and the faculty member time frame.
 Some projects last a traditional semester (15 weeks) while others continue semester to semester.
 The length of the project should be discussed with the faculty member you will be working with.
-Georgia Southern requires service-learning projects to consist of a minimum of 15 hours of work.
 This could mean multiple students at the site for hours at a time, depending on the project, or students maintaining contact with the community organizer to answer questions for project completion.

 Am I required to grade students?

 No. You will be asked your thoughts on the project to ensure the desired outcome.
 Some faculty will also ask for documentation noting student completion of hours, such as a signature on a time sheet.